What is a Deposition in Law or Court?

 How Many Times Can a Personal Injury Deposition Keep Getting Postponed?

 Personal injury depositions almost always get postponed.
-Unfortunately, New York State Supreme Court Judges routinely allow defense insurance attorneys to postpone or adjourned personal injury depositions too many times.
+Unfortunately, New York State Supreme Court Judges routinely allow defense insurance attorneys to postpone or adjourn personal injury depositions.

 What Happens at My Deposition?

-The lawyer for the people you are suing will ask you many questions, usually lasting approximately 2-4 hours.
+The lawyer for the people you are suing will ask many questions about how the accident happened, your injuries, and medical treatment.

 Your answers can be read back at the trial and used to show or imply that you are lying.
-Even when you are not lying, but answer the wrong way, it’s easy for the defense attorney to make it look like you are!
+Even when you are not lying but answer the wrong way, the defense attorney can easily make it look like you are!

 The answers you give at your deposition are obviously an important part of your case.
 The lawyer for the defense is well-trained to try to trap you into giving answers they can use against you at trial.